CUSTOM LEATHERTOGS 'B'

 stunner.
 Possibly copied by Buco for its J31 as the few extant

 Leathertogs date to the 1940s, but the history is unknown -- these

 were working motorcycle jackets, not collectables.
-Earlier period photos show
+WW1 period photos show

 configurations in the late 1920s-early 1930s.

 curved left front crosses the chest to line up precisely with the

 Lost Worlds workmanship.
 Craft taken to remarkable extremes.

 both decorative and functional widen use options: snapped open